duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 This plot normalizes performance to the latest version of DuckDB to show relative improvements over time.
 If you look at the point in time when you most recently measured DuckDB performance, that number will show you how many times faster DuckDB is now!

-A portion of the overall improvement is DuckDB's addition of multi-threading, which became the default in version 0.3.1.
+A portion of the overall improvement is DuckDB's addition of multi-threading, which became the default in November 2021 with version 0.3.1.
 DuckDB also moved to a push-based execution model in that version for additional gains.
-Parallel data loading boosted performance in 0.6.1, as did improvements to the core `JOIN` algorithm.
+Parallel data loading boosted performance in December 2022 with version 0.6.1, as did improvements to the core `JOIN` algorithm.
 We will explore other improvements in detail later in the post.

 However, we see that all aspects of the system have seen improvements, not just raw query performance!